ttkorhonen/myDocument/docs/genericdocs/EPICS_Intro.rst

 or similar, and is usually running a “regular” (as opposed to real-time) operating system like Linux, Windows or MacOS.

 **LAN** Local Area Network.
-This is just a standard Ethernet-based communication network that allows the IOCs and CWS’s to communicate.
+This is just a standard Ethernet-based (or wireless) communication network that allows the IOCs and CWS’s to communicate.

-A simple EPICS control system can be composed of some IOCs and Client WorkStations that communicate over a LAN (Figure 1).
+A simple EPICS control system can be composed of one or more IOCs and Client WorkStations that communicate over a LAN (Figure 1).
 Separation of clients and servers makes configuration of the systems easier and also makes the system more robust.
 Clients and servers can be added to and